MAC Just Dropped 24 New Lipsticks Unlike Anything You've Seen Before

 MAC recently tapped Seaberg's superhuman expertise for a brand-new, 24-piece lipstick collection unlike anything you've ever seen.
 Liptensity Lipsticks, which launches this month, features shades she helped identify — including many you won't immediately find among other makeup brands.

-And you'll love the resulting colors.
+And you'll love the resulting colours.
 The fresh shades run the gamut: Ambrosia is the most saturated plum-pink we’ve seen.
-Blue Beat, a deep bluish-gray, brings to mind stormy waters.
+Blue Beat, a deep bluish-grey, brings to mind stormy waters.
 Habanero makes the real thing pale in comparison.
 And there are more variations of brown than we can count — and certainly at least one that will flatter your skin tone.
-We’ll stop there — because every single color is vibrant beyond belief (and frankly, not easy to pin down).
+We’ll stop there — because every single colour is vibrant beyond belief (and frankly, not easy to pin down).

-Click ahead to see the 24 colors in all their glory.
-Then, mark your calendars for September 20 and 21, when they’re available online and in-store, respectively.
+Click ahead to see the 24 colours in all their glory.
+Then, mark your calendars for September 29 when they’re available in the UK.

 MAC recently tapped Seaberg's superhuman expertise for a brand-new, 24-piece lipstick collection unlike anything you've ever seen.
 Liptensity Lipsticks, which launches this month, features shades she helped identify — including many you won't immediately find among other makeup brands.

-And you'll love the resulting colors.
+And you'll love the resulting colours.
 The fresh shades run the gamut: Ambrosia is the most saturated plum-pink we’ve seen.
-Blue Beat, a deep bluish-gray, brings to mind stormy waters.
+Blue Beat, a deep bluish-grey, brings to mind stormy waters.
 Habanero makes the real thing pale in comparison.
 And there are more variations of brown than we can count — and certainly at least one that will flatter your skin tone.
-We’ll stop there — because every single color is vibrant beyond belief (and frankly, not easy to pin down).
+We’ll stop there — because every single colour is vibrant beyond belief (and frankly, not easy to pin down).

-Click ahead to see the 24 colors in all their glory.
-Then, mark your calendars for September 20 and 21, when they’re available online and in-store, respectively.
+Click ahead to see the 24 colours in all their glory.
+Then, mark your calendars for September 29 when they’re available in the UK.